4.9

 ProvinceAvg.
 Per Year% Diff From National Average

 This annual summary provides a comparison of the cost of having to insure your vehicle, depending on where you live.
-Leading the way, which may come as a surprise is British Columbia, thanks largely due to their private government run insurance system.
-Next on the list of high car insurance costs, are Ontario and Alberta respectively.
+Leading the way is Ontario which is feeling the pinch of rising costs in 2024.
+Next on the list is British Columbia, thanks largely due to their private government run insurance system before Alberta respectively.

 Most Popular Car Insurance Providers in Canada